trashvin/python-gamedev-2021/README.md

 ## Lessons and Schedules

-- Day 1 : Crash course in Git, Github, and Python.
+- Day 1 : Introduction to Github , VSCode and Python.
+  An introductiion to the Python programming language, the Visual Studio Code editor and GitHub.
 - Day 2 : Crash course in Python
 - Day 3 : Introduction to PyGame
 - Day 4 : Object movements and event handling